-Forfeiture; Debarment. -
+Forfeiture; Debarment. ----

-- (1) The following are declared to be contraband and no person shall have a property interest in them: - (a) All property which is directly or indirectly used or intended for use in any manner to facilitate a violation of this article [Human trafficking]; and - (b) Any property constituting or derived from gross profits or other proceeds obtained from a violation of this article. - (2) In any action under this section, the court may enter such restraining orders or take other appropriate action, including acceptance of performance bonds, in connection with any interest that is subject to forfeiture. - (3) Forfeiture actions under this section shall use the procedure set forth in article seven, chapter sixty-a of this code. - (4) Any person or business entity convicted of a violation of this article shall be debarred from state or local government contracts.
+- (1) The following are declared to be contraband and no person shall have a property interest in them:(a) All property which is directly or indirectly used or intended for use in any manner to facilitate a violation - of this article [Human trafficking]; and (b) Any property constituting or derived from gross profits or other proceeds obtained from a violation of

+(4) Any person or business entity convicted of a violation of this article shall be debarred from state or local government contracts.